cs1302uga/cs1302-hw0.5/README.md

-# cs1302-hw00 Implementing Tic-Tac-Toe
+# cs1302-hw0.5 Implementing Tic-Tac-Toe - Part 2

 ![Approved for: Spring 2023](https://img.shields.io/badge/Approved%20for-Spring%202023-magenta)

-This class exercise is designed to review prerequisite material by having students implement methods to complete a command-line Tic-Tac-Toe game given some of the code as a starting point.
+This homework is designed to give students the opportunity to complete the Tic-Tac-Toe game in a Unix environment.
+This homework also explores the `check1302` program that helps students check their code style.
+At the end of the assignment, students will have an opportunity to submit an assignment on Odin for the first time.

 ## Prerequisite Knowledge